valkey-io/valkey-doc/docs/data-types/lists.md

 are the following:

 * Remember the latest updates posted by users into a social network.
 * Communication between processes, using a consumer-producer pattern where the producer pushes items into a list, and a consumer (usually a *worker*) consumes those items and executes actions.
-Redis has special list commands to make this use case both more reliable and efficient.
+Valkey has special list commands to make this use case both more reliable and efficient.

 For example both the popular Ruby libraries [resque](https://github.com/resque/resque) and [sidekiq](https://github.com/mperham/sidekiq) use Lists under the hood in order to